painpats/piscine-42/README.md

 ![Rush 01 results](Assets/rush01.png)

 ## Rush02
-This Rush was interesting.
+This Rush was interesting, I learned how to do and use a Makefile.
 We had a good group that communicated well so we managed to go through the Rush despite the difficulty and the lack of knowledge.

 ![Rush 02 results](Assets/rush02.png)